KevinRapa/Lethe/README.md

 gap between videogames and books.
 This game is heavily inspired by the early 80's late 70's computer game <i>Zork</i> and plays similarly, though it's an entirely different game and most similarities are allusions.
-The game is played by entering in commands in the field at the screen bottom, though shortcuts are provided.
+The game is played by entering in commands in a text field.
 For more info, just go to "help" by entering 'h' or 'help' at the main prompt.

 Examples of multi-threading (From the laboratory alchemy puzzle):
     <ul>